-The current rate of mileage reimbursement in Massachusetts was recently changed in May of 2022 from 45 cents to 58.5 cents per mile.
+The current rate of mileage reimbursement in Massachusetts of 58.5 cents per mile will increase to $0.62 per mile for injured workers for the travel to and from medical treatment effective March 23, 2026.
 The primary reason for the change in the mileage reimbursement rate was due to the increased cost of travel in the Commonwealth of Massachusetts.

 Many times, after a worker has been hurt on the job, the employer’s workers’ compensation insurance carrier usually provides the injured worker with an initial package that includes a mileage reimbursement form.
 This form typically involves the injured worker to document the date of the medical appointment, the doctor and medical office or facility attended, the starting address, and destination address.
 Keep in mind, the reimbursement is for the total roundtrip mileage – this is usually the number of miles from home to the doctor and then back home.